Razorback2424/audit-sim-pro/README.md

 On each launch the app shows a role selection screen.
 No user ID is created until you choose a role, at which point the app signs in anonymously and stores your selection.

+## Security Rules Overview

+The application relies on Firebase security rules for both Firestore and Storage.
+Admins can read and write all case and user data.
+Trainees may only read the cases they are authorized for and submit their own selections.
+See `firestore.rules` and `storage.rules` for the exact RBAC logic.

 ## Available Scripts

 In the project directory, you can run: